State Sen. Richard Martinez arrested for aggravated DWI

 Martinez was charged with reckless driving and aggravated DWI.
 He and the people in the car he hit all had minor injuries.

-Martinez’s senate seat is up for re-election next year.
-UNM political science professor Gabe Sanchez said this arrest could end Martinez’s political career, even if he’s found not guilty.
+Martinez’s Senate seat is up for re-election next year.
+University of New Mexico political science professor Gabe Sanchez said this arrest could end Martinez’s political career, even if he’s found not guilty.

 “I think with the political environment these days, I think it’s difficult for anyone to weather, particularly in a state like this with the drunk driving issues that we’ve had,” said Sanchez in a phone interview.